QuestPDF/QuestPDF-Documentation/docs/roadmap.md

 ### Other ideas

-- Improve line breaking algorithm for Asian languages - not all languages use whitespace to break lines and wrap text.
-Some of them, such as Chinese, use significantly different [set of rules](https://en.wikipedia.org/wiki/Line_breaking_rules_in_East_Asian_languages).
-Covering most of them should improve QuestPDF compatibility with Asian languages.
-This mode will be available as special `TextStyle` flag, possible to set up globally for entire document.
 - Throw exception (debug mode only) when there is no font style close enough to current text style (e.g. no font with italic bold version),
 - Investigation on how to simplify unit tests and make them easier to manage,
 - Relative elements: alignment and translate,